research-ag/hosty-live/README.md

 and also removes all other permissions inside the asset canister.
 The status proxy remains a controller so that the hosting canister's cycle balance remains publicly visible.

+With the immutability feature, sole custody is no longer needed.
+Instead, a hosting canister can transition directly from being on hosty.live to being immutable.

 Note: In order to allow experimentation with this feature without wasting canisters, the immutability feature of the status proxy can be called in debug mode.
 In this case, the status proxy will save the previous controller list and will allow to revert the action.